Benito Mussolini: Dismissal and arrest

+Despite this sharp rebuke, Mussolini continued at work the next day.
+He viewed the Grand Council as merely an advisory body and did not think the vote would have any substantive effect.
+That afternoon, at 17:00, he was summoned to the royal palace by Victor Emmanuel.
+By then, Emmanuel had decided to sack him; the king had arranged an escort for Mussolini and had the government building surrounded by 200 carabinieri.
+Mussolini was unaware of these moves by the king and tried to tell him about the Grand Council meeting.
+Emmanuel cut him off and formally dismissed him from office, although guaranteeing his immunity.
+After Mussolini left the palace, he was arrested by the carabinieri on the king's orders without telling him that he was formally arrested, but rather under protective custody, as Victor Emmanuel III was trying to save the monarchy.
+The police took Mussolini in a Red Cross ambulance car, without specifying his destination and assuring him that they were doing it for his safety.
+By this time, discontent with Mussolini was so intense that when the news of his downfall was announced on the radio, there was no resistance.
+People rejoiced because they believed that the end of Mussolini meant the end of the war.
+The king appointed Marshal Pietro Badoglio as prime minister.

-In an effort to conceal his location from the Germans, Mussolini was moved around: first to Ponza, then to La Maddalena, before being imprisoned at Campo Imperatore, a mountain resort in Abruzzo where he was completely isolated.
+In an effort to conceal his location from the Germans, Mussolini was moved around: first to Ponza, then La Maddalena, before imprisonment at Campo Imperatore, a mountain resort in Abruzzo where he was completely isolated.
 Badoglio kept up the appearance of loyalty to Germany, and announced that Italy would continue fighting on the side of the Axis.
-However, he dissolved the Fascist Party two days after taking over and began negotiating with the Allies.
+However, he dissolved the Fascist Party and began negotiating with the Allies.
 On 3 September 1943, Badoglio agreed to an Armistice between Italy and Allied armed forces.
 Its announcement five days later threw Italy into chaos; German troops seized control in Operation Achse.
-As the Germans approached Rome, Badoglio and the king fled with their main collaborators to Apulia, putting themselves under the protection of the Allies, but leaving the Italian Army without orders.
-After a period of anarchy, they formed a government in Malta, and finally declared war on Germany on 13 October 1943.
+As the Germans approached Rome, Badoglio and the king fled with their main collaborators to Apulia, putting themselves under the protection of the Allies, but leaving the army without orders.
+After a period of anarchy, they formed a government in Malta, and declared war on Germany on 13 October 1943.
 Several thousand Italian troops joined the Allies to fight against the Germans; most others deserted or surrendered to the Germans; some refused to switch sides and joined the Germans.
 The Badoglio government agreed to a political truce with the predominantly leftist Partisans for the sake of Italy and to rid the land of the Nazis.